knxd/knxd/README.md

 to ``/boot/config.txt``, executing ``systemctl disable hciuart``, and rebooting.
 The TPUART module is now back on ``ttyAMA0``.

+## Migrating to 0.14

+* knxd is now configured with a .ini-style configuration file.

+  The old way of configuring knxd via a heap of position-dependent arguments is still supported.

+  You can use ``knxd_args <args-to-knxd>`` to emit a file that corresponds to your old list of arguments.

+* Not configuring client addresses for the knxd\_\* servers (options -i -u), systemd sockets, or the router's tunnel mode (-T) now results in that service not being offered at all, instead of only failing when a client connects.
+An error message is emitted.
+The multicast server will not start at all, and systemd startup will fail.

+* knxd will not start routing any packets unless startup is successful on all interfaces.

+  This means that it is now safe to use "socket activation" mode for systemd.
+Previously, knxd might have lost the initial packets.

 ## Migrating to 0.12